 Our Residential Approach To Small Commercial Architecture

-To us, a residential approach to small commercial architecture means to pay additional attention to two important areas: a special focus on design and attention to use of space.
-When it comes to the former, good design should meet the demands of the business.
+To Perkins Architecure, a residential approach to small commercial architecture means to pay additional attention to two important areas: attention to use of space and a special focus on design.
 When it comes to utility and functionality, the architectural features should meet the daily demands of the business.

 Just as every custom home is different, every small commercial architecture project is different.
 And that’s where the skills of a residential architect translate so well.
-Just as an individual with the ability to commission a custom homes wishes to enjoy bespoke features of the space, so does the owner of a small commercial space wish to have the same experience.
-In the next section, we’ll discuss how to consider scale when it comes to this type of commercial architecture.
+An individual commissioning a custom homes wishes to enjoy relaxing, bespoke features of the space.
+Similarly, the owner of a small commercial space wishes to invoke a specific customer experience.
+Human scale, person-to-person interaction and individual values are key design tools in both residential and commercial architecture.
+The objective of every design decision for small commercial architecture is simple: Thoughtful composition around your company’s core values.

-Whether it’s residential architecture or small commercial architecture, it’s no secret that details play a central role not only in a custom home, but in small commercial spaces as well.
-That’s because the details come together to create the overall aesthetic of the space.
-And it is truly the experience garnered by a residential architect that will bring all of the details to life to create a truly superior experience when it comes to a unique space for a small commercial business.
+It’s no secret that details play a central role not only in a custom home, but in small commercial spaces as well.
+That’s because small details come together to create the overall aesthetic of the space.
+Like a painting made of individual brushstrokes composing a painting.
+Small businesses are interacted with daily and the materials that make up their space should hold their value.
+Understanding the infrastructure required for maximum durability and longevity allows a business owner to trust the work for years to come.
+It is truly the experience garnered by a residential architect that will bring all of the details to life to create a truly superior finished product.

 Keeping An Open Mind About Your Small Commercial Architecture

 Now you have a better understanding of what it means to take a residential approach to small commercial architecture.
 Remember, at the end of the day, only a residential architect understands how to perfectly balance the many difficult design and architecture elements, along with facilitating the entire process.
-On another level, the architect understands all things bespoke.
-And in that way, only he or she is qualified to bring the dream in your minds eye to fruition.
+We understand what it takes to create the bespoke and we would love the opportunity to bring the dream in your minds eye to fruition.